 Today, I recognize the importance my words have on the experience.
 When sharing the #metoo story with my husband, I caught myself saying, “My abuser.”
 I realized that I was affirming something horrible as mine.
 The truth is, he is not mine, his decision is not mine, his action is not mine, the experience is not mine.
 It’s something that happened but is no longer happening.
 I changed my words to, “The abuser or the violator.”
 A change in verbiage is very powerful.

-So many times we hold on to things that no longer serve us because they are comfortable.
+So many times we hold on to things that no longer serve us because they are what’s know and that brings comfort.
 Even if the beliefs are painful, they are our own and we have learned how to live with them.
 Forgiveness seems scary and unattainable.
 However, if one chooses to become the observer of the experience it allows one to step out of the victim role and begin the path towards forgiveness.

 Forgiveness does not mean you will keep allowing one to abuse you.
 Forgiveness means you will stop abusing yourself.
 It will allow you to let go of what no longer serves you and make room for all the good that is available to you.